argoproj/argo-cd/README.md

 ### Vendor-sponsored community resources

 The following links are to resources hosted by Argo CD vendors (companies which use Argo CD as part of their software offerings).
-These resources are vendor-neutral and do not require providing information for marketing purposes.
+These resources are vendor-neutral (overwhelmingly _about_ Argo CD, but may briefly mention the vendor) and do not require providing information for marketing purposes.

 1. [Unveil the Secret Ingredients of Continuous Delivery at Enterprise Scale with Argo CD](https://blog.akuity.io/unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argo-cd-7c5b4057ee49)
 1. [Argo Sandbox (demo instance)](https://argocd.argo.opsmx.net/) (requires logging into the demo instance with a Google account)